 Our farewell dinner will take place tonight at a local gay friendly restaurant.

 Guests leaving today will be transferred to the Key West Airport.
 Others may choose to stay for the Optional Extension to enjoy Bone Island Bare-it-All Weekend and to visit Dry Tortugas National Park.

-Day 9: Bare it All & HE Travel Crusader Party
+Day 9: Bare it All & HE Travel House Party

 The party is on today!
-Guests will receive day passes to the Island House, world famous gay men’s resort, for their famous clothing-optional Bone Island Bare it All Weekend Pool Party and festivities.
+For our male guests, you will receive day passes to the Island House, world famous gay men’s resort, for their famous clothing-optional Bone Island Bare it All Weekend Pool Party and festivities.
 Lunch is on your own today; many will choose to dine in at Island House’s full-service restaurant and bar.
 After the party, take a short disco nap or just rinse and repeat before heading over to the HE Travel House Party.

 After the party we’ll go out tonight for drinks at one of the many gay establishments in town.
 That is, if you have the energy.

 Day 10: Dry Tortugas